Peace Corps Coverdell Fellows

 The College of Health and Social Services is one of two colleges at New Mexico State University (NMSU) that houses a Peace Corps Paul D. Coverdell Fellows Program.
 Programs are in the College of Health and Social Services (CHSS) and College of Agricultural, Consumer and Environmental Sciences (ACES).
 The first Fellows Program in the CHSS began in 2003; the ACES program began in 2009.Within the CHSS, Fellows can seek a Master’s degree in the following areas: Nursing, Social Work, or Public Health.
 There is also the option to see a joint MPH/MSW degree.
 For additional or more specific information, regarding the NMSU Fellows Program or to request a NMSU Fellowship application, email Sue Forster-Cox at firstname.lastname@example.org (Colombia, 1977-79), NMSU Fellows Coordinator, or call (575) 646-2183.

 When an RPCV is accepted into a graduate program at NMSU, within CHSS or ACES, and is awarded a graduate assistantship, this qualifies the Fellow for in-state tuition.
 In addition, the student receives health insurance coverage through the University.

 Description of NMSU

-Applicants must meet the admission requirements of New Mexico State University, the Graduate School, and the degree program for which they are applying.
+Applicants must have successfully completed 27 months of Peace Corps service (with COS documentation), meet the admission requirements of New Mexico State University, the Graduate School, and the degree program for which they are applying.

 Additional Information for RPCV Fellows at NMSU